harrythegemini/GU-ANLY-580-FALL-2021/github-setup.md

 		$ git remote --v

 11. Say outloud to yourself 100 times repeatedly, I will never, ever run `git push upstream`.
 This is critically important.
-We are using free tier Github which doesn't come with branch protection.
-If you push your code to the upstream remote, you are pushing your code to the main repository where everyone can see it.
-Don't do this!
-There are ways to explictely prevent this, but to make life easy for the instructor and the TAs, let's use the honor system.
+We've disabled this, but someone knowledgeable in git could easily get around this.
+Don't do this please!

 12. Next, push the cloned repository up to your remote: